TrueConf Group Capabilities

 Control of local camera position via USB protocol

-Facial recognition and automatic framing
+Face recognition and automatic framing

-# Video Playback
+Video Playback

 Connect a second screen or projector to play presentations or mirror main screen

-Video Output Detection Feature
+Video Output Detection Function

-Display diagnostics feature
+Display devices diagnostics feature

-Selecting the screen mode (resolution and refresh rate) according to the EDID of the connected display.
+Selecting the screen mode (resolution and refresh rate) according to the EDID of the connected display

-# Working with audio
+Working with Audio

-Noise suppression feature
+Noise cancellation feature

 Playback volume control